The Spin Stops Here!

 Given that Bueno de Mesquita's method is used by organizations such as the CIA to predict the outcome of wars and conflicts, it is in the public interest to know how "good"/"bad" the predictions generated by his models are.

-The important point to note in this regard is that as amply made plain by Prof. Bueno de Mesquita himself, the application of his prediction models hangs on the information (expert knowledge) supplied by experts on the subject matter.
+The important point to note in this regard, and as emphasized by de Mesquita himself, the application of his prediction models hangs on the information (expert knowledge) supplied by experts on the subject matter.

 But, according to the CIA web site,